Optimal-size clique transversals in chordal graphs: Clique transversals in chordal graphs

 Let $v$ be the single vertex contained in $U'$.
 The algorithm follows the first of the following rules that applies and then removes the node $u$ from the tree-decomposition and the vertex $v$ from the graph. \begin{description} \item[Rule T1.]
 If the vertex $v$ is red, the algorithm performs no additional steps. \item[Rule T2.]
 If the vertex $v$ is contained in at least two distinguished tuples, it becomes red and all the tuples containing $v$ cease to exist.
 Coloring $v$ red is paid using the two \zloty{}s of $v$, at least four \zloty{}s from the tuples containing $v$ and the one \zloty{} of node $u$. \item[Rule T3.]
 If the vertex $v$ is contained in exactly one distinguished tuple, an arbitrary vertex $v'$ of the tuple different from $v$ becomes red and all distinguished tuples containing $v'$ cease to exist.
 Note that at least seven \zloty{}s are removed with this rule: the two \zloty{}s of the vertex $v$, the two \zloty{}s of the new red vertex, at least two \zloty{}s from the ceased tuples, and the one \zloty{} of the node $u$. \item[Rule T4.]
 If $U$ contains a red vertex, the algorithm performs no additional steps; one \zloty{} assigned to the node $u$ is saved. \item[Rule T5.]
 The other two vertices of $U$ become a distinguished pair, which is assigned the two \zloty{}s of $v$ and the one \zloty{} of node $u$. \end{description}

 {\bf Case 4: The size of $U$ is three and the size of $U'$ is greater than one.}

-Let $v$ be an arbitrary vertex of $U'$ and follow the first applicable rule among the Rules T1--T5.
-If the remaining two vertices of $U$ do not form a distinguished pair after this step, we remove the remaining vertices of $U'$ from the graph and remove the node $u$ from the tree-decomposition.
-Assume that the remaining two vertices of $U$ form a distinguished pair.
-Let $v'$ be the vertex of $U\setminus U'$ if it exists; otherwise, let $v'$ be an arbitrary vertex of $U$ different from $v$.
-The vertex $v'$ is colored red and all distinguished pairs containing $v'$ cease to exist.
+Let $v$ be an arbitrary vertex of $U'$.
+We start with following the first applicable rule among the Rules T1--T5 with respect to $v$; note that at least one of the vertices of $U$ is now red.
+If the two vertices of $U$ different from $v$ do not form a distinguished pair, we next remove the remaining vertices of $U'$ from the graph and also remove the node $u$ from the tree-decomposition.

+We now assume that the two vertices of $U$ different from $v$ form a distinguished pair.
+Let $v'$ be the vertex of $U\setminus U'$ if it exists; otherwise, it holds $U=U'$ and let $v'$ be an arbitrary vertex of $U$ different from $v$.
+The vertex $v'$ is now colored red and all distinguished pairs containing $v'$ cease to exist.
 The remaining vertices of $U'$ and the node $u$ are then removed.
-Notice that 7 \zloty{}s are removed: the 4 \zloty{}s of the two vertices $v$, $v'$ and 3 \zloty{}s from the distinguished pair.
+Note that at least seven \zloty{}s are removed: the four \zloty{}s of the two vertices $v$, $v'$ and three \zloty{}s from the distinguished pair.

 This concludes the description of the basic algorithm.
 Its description yields that the basic algorithm is a cash-balanced clique transversal algorithm.
 Note that if we apply the basic algorithm to a nice tree-decomposition of a $4$-chordal graph $G$ with no maximal $3$-cliques, we get a clique transversal of $G$ of size at most $2|G|/7$ by Proposition~\ref{prop-zlotys}.